Morning Glory Varieties: 17 Types of Morning Glories

 This fast-growing, self-seeding variety blooms from early summer into fall in temperate zones.
 As a native of Central America, it thrives best in warmer climates.
 However, in a yard with full sun, you can get a plant that grows up to 10 feet.

-This is another deer-resistant variety.
+These are deer-resistant morning glory varieties.
 It has the added benefit of being pest and disease-resistant, too, making it a good choice if you want something low-maintenance.

 Japanese Morning Glory